-If you or someone you care for has a disability or special need, it is important to make sure that any critical information, mobility device, medication or aid is part of their emergency plan and kit.
+If you or someone you care for has a disability, it is important to make sure that any critical information, mobility device, medication or aid is part of their emergency plan and kit.

 Please see the Emergency Preparedness: Your Personal Guide (PDF file) and review it.
 By taking action now and planning ahead you can reduce the stress and impacts of an emergency later.